 Package Sliding and Rolling...

-Package rolling is literally rolling... a package to a can after removal from a conveyor belt, and is, of course, only applicable to non-fragile packages.
+Package sliding is literally sliding a package and package rolling is literally rolling... a package to a can after removal from a conveyor belt (package rolling is, of course, only applicable to non-fragile packages).

 Tilt and Push-up Methods